saidababu/ai-ml-bb/week2/day3/amazon-sagemaker-custom-container/README.md

     ![c9OpenIDE](./images/c9OpenIDE.png)

-    Before moving on, you want to increase the ESB volume size as building the Docker container for SageMaker deployment takes much space.
+    Before moving on, you want to increase the EBS volume size as building the Docker container for SageMaker deployment takes much space.
 You can accomplish that by [running resize.sh](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html) script provided.

     ```
     cd amazon-sagemaker-custom-container